The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Anxiety can seem to originate from complex sources with a wide variety of symptoms.

-Typical symptoms can include: a fast-beating heart, fearful thoughts, obsessive thinking, sweating, worry, mental or physical tension and panic – to name only a few.
+Typical symptoms can include a fast-beating heart, fearful thoughts, obsessive thinking, sweating, worry, mental or physical tension, and panic – to name only a few.

 Later we will discuss two in particular – the amygdala and the cortex – in more detail.

-• Thalamus: like grand central station of the brain, the thalamus takes sensory information and “passes” it to the proper channel in the limbic system or cortex
+• Thalamus: like the grand central station of the brain, the thalamus takes sensory information and "passes" it to the proper channel in the limbic system or cortex

 • Hypothalamus: responds to stress from other parts of the limbic system (particularly the amygdala) by releasing stress hormones and activating the nervous system

-• Amygdala: the key player in fear and anxiety, registers emotions with a strong focus on threatening or scary ones, works to avoid potential dangers based on past experiences, uses “triggers” to avoid certain people, places or things; communicates with the hypothalamus to start the stress response
+• Amygdala: the key player in fear and anxiety, registers emotions with a strong focus on threatening or scary ones; works to avoid potential dangers based on past experiences; uses "triggers" to avoid certain people, places, or things; communicates with the hypothalamus to start the stress response

 The cortex also handles all the higher-level functioning of the brain – rational thinking, using logic, thinking about thinking, etc.